PercySpecter/PercySpecter/README.md

 <h2 align="center"> Hi!
 This is Kinjal 👋🏻 </h2>

 I am a final year Computer Science and Engineering undergraduate from India.
 Artificial Intelligence with its applications and possibilities fascinate me.
-I am interested in developing AI driven Web and Mobile systems to create user-friendly and accessible solutions to problems.
+I am interested in developing Web and Mobile systems to create user-friendly and accessible solutions to problems.

 📫 Find Me here...
 ---